spaghettifunk/terraform-aws-druid/README.md

 It will take few minutes before it gets everything up and running.
 Once it's ready, you should be able to port-forward towards the Druid UI.
 To do so, run `kubectl port-forward --namespace druid svc/router-cs 8888:8888`, open your browser at `http://localhost:8888/unified-console.html#` and you should see the UI running.
 If you see 500 Errors within the boxes of the services, it means that it's not ready yet.
 Wait a little longer and then refresh.
 If it stays that way, you need to check where the error is.

 If you are able to see all the services in the Druid UI it means that your cluster is ready to be used.

-**YOUR JOB IS DONE!
-Many COMPLIMENTS!** Here a nice pic of a [puppy](https://previews.123rf.com/images/vauvau/vauvau1608/vauvau160801421/60771824-very-cute-puppy-hungarian-vizsla-in-the-dark-studio.jpg).